Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install-on-kubernetes.md

 ## Step 1.
 Provision a namespace

-In order to create the secrets for license and Docker registry access, first provision the `kong` namespace:
+To create the secrets for license and Docker registry access, first provision the `kong` namespace:

 {% navtabs %}